dodosaurus/endurance-legends/README.md

   - [ ] some nice design (some background effect from accent color, some AI generted image, pitch and slogan)
 - [ ] history should be separate route, and it should display earnings table; History button will be under profile in info card mdoal
 - [ ] activites on dashboard should defaultly display only new activites, the rest of table should be expandable (SPA approach, no scrolling allowed by default on dashboard)
+- [ ] display image source, other gathered data from PCS
 - [ ] mobile screen enhancments - collection and not owned card placeholders, navbar and its offset from right
 - earnings
   - activity table should be substited by Earnings table, which will also list besides activites (+coins), new user bonus (+coins), spendings on boosters (-coins)